optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_handle_errors_during_optimization.rst

   numbers, the exponential function is only well defined roughly between -700 and 700.
   Below it is -inf, above it is inf.
 Sometimes you can use ``scipy.special.logsumexp`` to avoid unsafe evaluations of the exponential function.
 Otherwise you can avoid problems by setting bounds.
 In the worst case, use clipping.
+Note, however, that clipping leads to flat regions in your criterion function which can lead to erroneous convergence.

 The Two Levels of Error Handling